zionsg/simple-ui-templating/README.md

     + Type "php --version" to see if it works.

 ## Usage
 - Download the zip file for this repository by clicking on the "Code" button.
+If you are familiar with Git, you may clone the repository instead.
 - Unzip the contents, e.g. to `C:\Users\Me\Downloads\demo` folder.
 - Open the terminal or command prompt, go to the folder (e.g. `cd C:\Users\Me\Download\demo`) and type `php -S localhost:8080`.
 This folder is the root directory of the web server.